TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 > While writting this article I say things as tho they are obvious and the only option.
 Truth is until very late into the project I was extremly unsure about the electronics.
 At the time, I was struggling getting a signal in/out from real hardware and I was suspecting these circuit more and more.

-All of this uncertainty lead me down the path of trying to reverse-engineering the electrical side of a proprietary protocol with nothing but google images 🖼.
+All of this uncertainty lead me down the path of trying to reverse-engineering the electrical side of a proprietary protocol with nothing but Google Images 🖼.
 After much research, I stumbled onto the [Klark Teknik DM80-Ultranet](https://www.thomann.fr/klark_teknik_dm80_ultranet.htm) an Ultranet expansion card for the [DM8000](https://www.klarkteknik.com/product.html?modelCode=0829-AAC).
-What was fascinating was the very nice, high resolution 🔍, top view of the pcb.
+What was fascinating was the very nice and high resolution 🔍 top view of the pcb.

-After loading the image into gimp I began tracing out connections and with the help of [The ultimate SMD marking codes database](https://smd.yooneed.one/), I managed to get the information I was looking for:
+After loading the image into Gimp I began tracing out connections and with the help of [The ultimate SMD marking codes database](https://smd.yooneed.one/), I managed to get the information I was looking for:

 {{<gallery>}}
 images/15667910.jpg